-Fig. 5.
-Overhead induced by different parallel programming runtimes for the matrix multiplication application (8 nodes are used).
+Figure 7.
+Overhead induced by different parallel programming runtimes for the matrix multiplication application (8 nodes are used)

-From these results, it is clearly evident that the cloud runtimes perform competitively well for both the Map-only and the MapReduce style applications.
+From these results, it is clearly evident that the cloud runtimes perform competitively well for both the task parallel and the MapReduce style applications.
 However, for iterative and complex classes of applications, cloud runtimes show considerably high overheads compared to the MPI versions of the same applications, implying that, for these types of applications, we still need to use high performance parallel runtimes or use alternative approaches.
 (Note: The negative overheads observed in the matrix multiplication application are due to the better utilization of a cache by the parallel application than the single process version).
+CGL-MapReduce shows a close performance to the MPI for large data sets in the case of Kmeans clustering and matrix multiplication applications, highlighting the benefits of supporting iterative computations and the faster data communication mechanism in the CGL-MapReduce.
 These observations lead us to the next phase of our research.

-5 Performance of MPI on Clouds
+5. Performance of MPI on Clouds